NeuroTechX/ntx_slack_archive/introductions.md

  >Welcome Anjali!
 Feel free to join the <#C0VFP9ST0|_montreal>  channel.
 We do hacknights on Friday at District 3 (at 6:30).  <http://d3center.ca/en/contact/> Feel free to join us!

+8/8/2017 8:31 PM

+ **sydneyneurotechx** :

+ >welcome Fritz!
+I love the idea behind Nimble.
+What type of sensors have you tried so far?